 What are some of the things found during a chimney inspection?
 Typically, excess creosote (the highly flammable chemical compound) is found inside chimney walls.
 And the other main thing?
 We find obstructions, which range from the build-up and accumulation of dirt to actual animals making their nest inside the chimney walls.
 Have we ever found a raccoon living inside someone’s chimney?
 Yes…and all sorts of other critters and creatures!
 Also, we sometimes find cracks and other structural issues.
 We’ll check to see if the chimney lining is in good shape… or not.
 Is the chimney flue damaged?
 How’s the brickwork holding up?
 Is the chimney cap/chase/crown working well, or does it need fixing/replacing?

 Exterior Chimney Chase Evaluation:

 The inspector will visually inspect the exterior chimney chase for deficiencies.
-This includes; missing mortar, shifting chimney, improper/damaged chimney cap, items connected to chimney, improper clearances, along with signs of possible issues with the chimney internal flue.
+This includes; missing mortar, shifting chimney, improper/damaged chimney cap, items connected to a chimney, improper clearances, along with signs of possible issues with the chimney's internal flue.

 Interior Chimney Chase Evaluation:

 This consists of evaluating the interior chimney chase (if visible) and a visual inspection of the firebox or appliance connection into the chimney.